leihao1/COMP-353-OCN/README.md

   TO DO

-  >-sellers can select store now
+  >-sellers can select store when they post ads

   >-creditcrad number can not be negative